-- Reducing residual spore loads via sanitation is important.
-This means raking up infected foliage that has fallen and exists around the base the tree.
+- Fungi reproduce and spread via spores, so reducing residual spores via sanitation is important.
+This means raking up infected foliage that has fallen around the base the tree.
 It also means pruning out dead branches and limbs.

-- These actions will reduce the localized spore load and lessen the opportunity for spores to reinfect your tree in the spring.
+- These actions will reduce the level of residual spores and lessen the opportunity for spores to re-infect your tree in the spring.
 Note: If your trees are disease-free, leave as many leaves on the ground as you’re comfortable with.
 They’re good for fertilization!

 - Both organic and traditional synthetic fungicidal treatments are available.